-The Company's equity and trading derivative financial instruments are susceptible to price risk arising from uncertainties about future prices of the instruments.
+The Fund's equity and trading derivative financial instruments are susceptible to price risk arising fron uncertainties about future prices of the instruments.

-Price risk is mitigated by the Company's investment manager by constructing a portfolio of instruments traded on various markets.
+The Company's investments are susceptible to price risk arising from uncertainties about future prices o instruments.
 The Company may employ various techniques and enter into hedging transactions to attempt to mitigate a portion of the risks inherent to its investment strategies.
 The Company did not use derivative financial instruments for speculative purposes and had not designated any of its derivative financial instruments in a hedging relationship for accounting purposes.